Public Comments for 01/23/2026 Courts of Justice - Criminal

 It is time to enact ong overdue reform in our prisons, jails, and courts.

-HB118 - Discovery materials or evidence; allows accused to request the Commonwealth to copy or photograph.
+HB118 - Discovery materials or evidence; accused may request to copy or photograph any materials.

 Chair and members of the committee, thank you.
 My name is Dr. Elyse Osterweil, founder of Mothers Reform Child Injustices (MRCI) and a member of the National Safe Parents Organization (NSPO), and we SUPPORT HB118 sponsored by Delegate Keren Keys-Gamarra.
 I am also a Korean-American mother (US natural born citizen) who was falsely accused of abducting my own child on June 6-7th 2022, while I was in the process of seeking a protective order against my ex-husband, my child’s father (white male US citizen), as per law enforcement recommendations and escalation of harrassment/violence/recklessness and mental instability of my ex-husband/father of our child.
 That charge resulted in 16+ days in jail, trauma-induced seizures, and complex PTSD, multiple subsequent arrests for more than two and a half years before it was ultimately dismissed based on due process violations and the improper serving of the child custody calendar control notice, motion, evidence, and order.
 During that time—while I was pro se at points—I was denied exculpatory discovery by the CA in Fairfax County, including one of two videos that would have proven my innocence and impeached multiple witnesses.
 I was never told I could inspect the evidence, nor was I provided any copies, making meaningful defense or dismissal of these false allegations impossible.
 At the same time, my electronic devices and major accounts were repeatedly hacked or rendered inaccessible, depriving me of emails and records essential to my defense.
 This was not merely stressful—it materially impaired my ability to participate in my own case.
 What happened to me is not isolated.
 An increasing number of domestic violence victims—especially protective mothers—experiencing gender-bias, racism (especially if the father is a white male), and are being denied due process, denied their parental rights, criminalized, and incarcerated for attempting to protect their children from harm from their abusive partners.
 When discovery is withheld and access to evidence is obstructed especially against "plaintiffs"/abusers with 10 years of documented child abuse and domestic violence, the system punishes protection and rewards abuse, punished and endangers their children, and causes another generation of preventable trauma.
 It is also a violation of the 2022 reauthorization Violence Against Women Act, and Kayden's Law.
 The Brady rule requires disclosure of evidence favorable to the accused, including impeachment material held by prosecutors or police.
 HB118 matters because transparency is not optional—it is due process.
 Please support HB118.
 Grateful, Dr. Elyse Lee Osterweil, Ph.D.